On the Stability of Expressive Positional Encodings for Graphs

 \section{Introduction}

-Graph Neural Networks (GNNs) have been arguably one of the most popular machine learning models on graphs, and have achieved remarkable results for numerous applications in drug discovery, computational chemistry, and social network analysis, etc.\ \citep{kipf2016semi, bronstein2017geometric, duvenaud2015convolutional, stokes2020deep, zhang2018link}.
-However, there is a common concern about GNNs: the limited \emph{expressive power}.
-It is known that message-passing GNNs are at most expressive as the Weisfeiler-Leman test~\citep{xu2018powerful, morris2019weisfeiler} in distinguishing non-isomorphic graphs, and in general cannot even approximate common functions such as the number of certain subgraph patterns~\citep{chen2020can, arvind2020weisfeiler, tahmasebi2020counting, huang2022boosting}.
+Deep learning models for graph-structured data such as Graph Neural Networks (GNNs) and Graph Transformers have been arguably one of the most popular machine learning models on graphs, and have achieved remarkable results for numerous applications in drug discovery, computational chemistry, and social network analysis, etc.\ \citep{kipf2016semi, bronstein2017geometric, duvenaud2015convolutional, stokes2020deep, zhang2018link,ying2021transformers,rampavsek2022recipe}.
+However, there is a common concern about these models: the limited \emph{expressive power}.
+For example, it is known that message-passing GNNs are at most expressive as the Weisfeiler-Leman test~\citep{xu2018powerful, morris2019weisfeiler} in distinguishing non-isomorphic graphs, and in general cannot even approximate common functions such as the number of certain subgraph patterns~\citep{chen2020can, arvind2020weisfeiler, tahmasebi2020counting, huang2022boosting}.
 These limitations could significantly restrict model performance, e.g., since graph substructures can be closely related to the target function in chemistry, biology and social network analysis~\citep{girvan2002community, granovetter1983strength, koyuturk2004efficient, jiang2010finding, bouritsas2022improving}.

 To alleviate expressivity limitations, there has been considerable interest in designing effective positional encodings for graphs~\citep{you2019position, dwivedi2021generalization, peg}.
 Generalized from the positional encodings of 1-D sequences for Transformers~\citep{vaswani2017attention}, the idea is to endow nodes with information about their relative position within the graph and thus make them more distinguishable.
 Many promising graph positional encodings use the eigenvalue decomposition of the graph Laplacian \citep{dwivedi2020benchmarking,kreuzer2021rethinking}.
 The eigenvalue decomposition is a strong candidate because the Laplacian fully describes the adjacency structure of a graph, and there is a deep understanding of how these eigenvectors and eigenvalues inherit this information \citep{chung1997spectral}.
 However, eigenvectors have special structures that must be taken into consideration when designing architectures that process eigenvectors.